Haiti: Kidnapped Catholic nuns, priests freed | DW | 30.04.2021

 Unrest in Haiti

-The kidnapping of the clergy members sparked anger among many Haitians, seen as the last straw for many after a spate of kidnappings for ransom.
+The kidnapping of the clergy members sparked anger among many Haitians, and was seen as the last straw for many after a spate of kidnappings for ransom.

 The abductions also prompted the Catholic Church to openly criticize the Haitian government for its "inaction."